f5devcentral/f5-agility-labs-Next-Access/docs/class1/module2/lab2.rst

 10. Click **Continue**, this will take you back to the Policy Configurations screen.
 Click **Continue** on the next screen.

 11. **Endpoint Security** screen, you can setup Endpoint Security such as ensuring the firewall is enabled on a client workstation before access is granted.
 In this lab, we will not use this feature.
-Click Continue.
+Click **Continue**.

 12. **Resources screen**, you can set additional capabilities and features such as Network Access, and Webtops in this screen.
 In this lab we will not use these capabilities.
-Click Continue.
+Click **Continue**.

 13. **Policy Endings**, you can define addition policy ending logic as needed for your use case here.
 In this lab we will accept the default.
-Click Finish.
+Click **Finish**.

 14. After clicking on **Finish** it should bring you back to the **Create Policy** screen.
 Now, we will use the Visual Policy Designer (VPD) to continue building the policy.